zoom/videosdk-ui-toolkit-ios-sample/README.md

 ## Installation, Build & Launch

-Currently, the sample app consists of 2 dynamic xcframeworks ZoomVideoSDK.xcframework and ZoomVideoSDKUIKit.xcframework which are added with "Embed & Sign" and can be located directly under the ZoomVideoSDKUIToolkitSample.
+Currently, the sample app consists of 3 dynamic xcframeworks ZoomVideoSDK.xcframework,  ZoomVideoSDKUIKit.xcframework and zoomcml.xcframework which are added with "Embed & Sign" and can be located directly under the ZoomVideoSDKUIToolkitSample.

 Build and run the sample app by navigating ViewController.swift and key in the following placeholders.
 If your session requires a password, you can make use of the password parameter.